josh-barback/Beiwe/beiwetools/README.md

 * Research participants may be organized into multiple arms, with smartphone data collection in each arm implemented with a different Beiwe study.
 (This strategy might be used when different arms receive different surveys.)
 In this case, it may be desirable to pool all users for analysis of common data streams and for preservation of blinding.

+If a user's follow-up data must be divided into several epochs, this can be accomplished with multiple `ProjectData` objects.
+For example, if a user switched from an iPhone to an Android phone, create three projects: two for managing data types that differ across platforms (e.g. tracking surveys and accelerometer) and the third for managing data types that do not differ.

 ___
 ## `beiwetools.localize` <a name="localize"/>